Computer-Engineering-UdL/JointProject/.github/CONTRIBUTING.md

 ### 1. Conventional Commits

-In order to mantain a clean and organized code, this project uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+In order to maintain a clean and organized code, this project uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This means that every commit message should follow the next pattern: